curran/udcvis/README.md

    * Synchronous colalboration
      * immediate updates like Google Docs
    * Embeddable within Web pages
- * Mass-collaboration for global commons of:
+ * Mass-collaboration can be leveraged to evolve a global commons of:
    * Data sets
    * Visualization software
    * User-generated visualizations